Sobsz/jumpy-game/README.md

 - [ ] mouse rotation
 - [x] 45° snap rotation
 	- [ ] make camera follow it smoothly
+- [ ] toggle between 1st- and 3rd-person
+- [ ] make 3rd-person camera either collide with walls or semitransparently render any that are in the way
 - [ ] slightly fancier model
 	- [ ] animated
 	- [ ] minecraft skin import